Baryogenesis and Dark Matter in Multiple Hidden Sectors: Model Overview

 In the SM sector, the lepton asymmetry transferred by the reheaton is converted into baryon asymmetry via SM sphalerons \cite{Manton:1983nd, Klinkhamer:1984di, Kuzmin:1985mm,Khlebnikov:1988sr}.
-The baryon asymmetry depends on the evolution of the temperature of the SM thermal bath, as the sphaleron rate becomes exponentially suppressed after the Electroweak phase transition.
-A first pass-estimate of this effect would be to assume an instantaneous decay of the reheaton, that is, assuming that the energy density stored in the reheaton is suddenly deposited in the other sectors when $\Gamma_{S}\sim H$, where $\Gamma_{S}$ is the width of the reheaton and $H$ is the Hubble parameter, which would imply a reheating temperature $T_{\rm RH}\sim\sqrt{\Gamma_{S}M_{P}}$, with $M_P$ the reduced Planck mass.
+The baryon asymmetry depends on the evolution of the temperature of the SM thermal bath, as the sphaleron rate becomes exponentially suppressed after the electroweak phase transition.
+A first pass estimate of this effect would be to assume an instantaneous decay of the reheaton, that is, assuming that the energy density stored in the reheaton is suddenly deposited in the other sectors when $\Gamma_{S}\sim H$, where $\Gamma_{S}$ is the width of the reheaton and $H$ is the Hubble parameter, which would imply a reheating temperature $T_{\rm RH}\sim\sqrt{\Gamma_{S}M_{P}}$, with $M_P$ the reduced Planck mass.
 Nevertheless, this estimate does not tell us how the temperature of the Universe evolves before reheating, as $T_{\rm RH}$ only depends on the duration of the reheating period, $\tau_{S}=\Gamma_{S}^{-1}$.
-Hence, we need to track the evolution of the temperature by solving the Boltzmann equations for the evolution of the energy density of each component of the Universe, assuming a non-instantaneous reheating (see~\autoref{sec: Reheating Dynamics}).
-As we will see in~\autoref{sec: Reheating Dynamics}, the temperature of the Universe is larger than $T_{\rm RH}$ for $t<\Gamma_{S}^{-1}$ and therefore, during that period, the sphaleron process can occur very efficiently.
-Although the decays of the reheaton do not heat up the Universe, they make it cool more slowly due to entropy release~\cite{PhysRevD.31.681,Chung:1998rq, Giudice:2000ex, Maldonado:2019qmp, Allahverdi:2020bys}.
-Thus, the temperature at the end of reheaton decays - the so-called reheating temperature - is not the largest temperature achieved by the thermal bath, but the one at which the entropy density levels off \cite{PhysRevD.31.681}.
-The reheating process from the reheaton and its consequences for the BAU are explored in detail in~\autoref{sec: Reheating Dynamics} and \autoref{sec: Baryon Asymm}, respectively.
+Hence, we need to track the evolution of the temperature by solving the Boltzmann equations for the evolution of the energy density of each component of the Universe, assuming reheating is not instantaneous (see~\sectref{sec: Reheating Dynamics}).
+As we will see in~\sectref{sec: Reheating Dynamics}, the temperature of the Universe is larger than $T_{\rm RH}$ for $t<\Gamma_{S}^{-1}$ and therefore, during that period, the sphaleron process can occur very efficiently.
+Although the decays of the reheaton do not heat up the Universe, they make it cool more slowly due to entropy release~\cite{PhysRevD.31.681,Chung:1998rq, Giudice:2000ex, Maldonado:2019qmp, Allahverdi_2021}.
+Thus, the temperature at the end of reheaton decays---the so-called reheating temperature---is not the largest temperature achieved by the thermal bath, but the one at which the entropy density levels off \cite{PhysRevD.31.681}.
+The reheating process from the reheaton and its consequences for the BAU are explored in detail in~\sectSref{sec: Reheating Dynamics} and \ref{sec: Baryon Asymm}, respectively.